Abijith-Suresh/Demographic-Data-Analyzer/README.md

-# Demographic-Data-Analyzer
+# Demographic Data Analyzer

-This repository contains a Python function designed to analyze demographic data using Pandas.
-The dataset used for analysis is extracted from the 1994 Census database.
+This project is part of my FreeCodeCamp Data Analysis with Python Certification.
+The Demographic Data Analyzer analyzes demographic data using pandas.

+## Features
+- Data manipulation and analysis
+- Statistical insights
+- Python pandas library usage

+## Technologies Used
+- Python
+- pandas

+## License
+This project is licensed under the MIT License.

+---

+Happy coding!